stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/validate-auto-reload/validate-auto-reload.md

     Let's change one of the values of `review-mongodb-creds` secret.

-1. Log in to `Vault` and got to `your-tenant/kv`, click on the secret `review-mongodb-creds`, The click on `create new version`.
+1. Log in to `Vault` and got to `your-tenant/kv`, click on the secret `review-mongodb-creds`, then click on `create new version`.

     ![vault secret new version](images/vault-secret-new-version.png)

-1. You can now edit the values of your secret which will be considered new version of your external secret.
+1. You can now edit the values of your secret which will be considered a new version of your external secret.
 Edit `mongodb-password` and set the value to `123456780`.
 Hit `Save`.

     ![edit-secret](images/edit-secret.png)

-1. Let's go to SAAP to see if the new version of external secret has deployed.
-Go to `review-mongodb-creds`, scroll down to see `Data`.
+1. Let's go to SAAP to see if the new version of the external secret has been deployed.
+Go to `review-mongodb-creds`, and scroll down to see `Data`.
 On the right corner you will see `Reveal values`, hit on it and see the value for `mongodb-password`.

     ![updated secret](images/updated-secret.png)

-1. Now let's go to `Pods` and see of the pod of our `review` application has reloaded.
-You will see the new pod for `review` deployment is deploying and once it's fully deployed and in `Running` state, the older pod will be `terminated`.
+1. Now let's go to `Pods` and see if the pod of our `review` application has reloaded.
+You will see the new pod for `review` deployment is deploying and once it's fully deployed and in a `Running` state, the older pod will be `terminated`.

     ![deployment pod restarted](images/deployment-pod-restarted.png)
     ![older pod terminated](images/old-pod-terminated.png).